MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 - **MSAL_write_token** - Tokens that were written to cache (AT, ART, FRT, LRT, IRT, PRT, EAT [EAT = Expired AT was read, but discarded]).

 - **MSAL_write_token_last_error** - If MSAL encountered an error writing to cache, we'll store info here.
-(Ex: Disk read error bubbled from OS, Keychain error on MacOS).
+(Ex: Disk read error bubbled from OS, Keychain error on macOS).

 - **oneauth_api** - OneAuth API invoked for this authentication attempt.